kittsville/KitPipe/README.md

 - Slimit
 - CSSMin

+###Known Issues
+Script breaks if you delete a file it has indexed.
+Note that indexes are temporary to the script's existence so you only need to worry about this if you delete a file between Cave Johnson difference checking cycles.

 ###Usage
 1. Add every directory you want minified to `directories.txt`
 2. Add any files you don't want minified to `skip.txt`